hidro-iri/Borinot/operation/3_laptop_bringup.md

 2 windows opened:
-- Borinot's State: Visualizer for Borinot intern state (pose, orientation, etc)
+- [Borinot's State:](#borinot-state) Visualizer for Borinot intern state (pose, orientation, etc)
-- MPC Interface: Control the mpc and the arm
+- [MPC Interface:](#mpc-interface) Control the mpc and the arm
-> ⚠️⚠️ This second window is used to send commands, be careful about the values you are sending!! ⚠️⚠️
+> ⚠️⚠️ The MPC Interface is used to send commands: be careful about the values you are sending!! ⚠️⚠️

 The two GUIs are explained [below](#graphical-user-interfaces).